-44. Non-medical charges, such as:

-- taxes; - postage, shipping and handling charges; - charges for Home Health Medical Social Work visits; - a penalty for failure to keep a scheduled visit; or - fees for copies of medical records, transcripts or completion of a claim form. - 45.
+- 45. Non-medical charges, such as: - taxes; - · postage, shipping and handling charges; - charges for Home Health Medical Social Work visits; - · a penalty for failure to keep a scheduled visit; or - fees for copies of medical records, transcripts or completion of a claim form. - 46.
 Nutritional counseling beyond three Outpatient visits per Plan Year.
 This exclusion does not apply to the treatment of diabetes, metabolic diseases or eating disorders.
-Prior approval beyond three Outpatient visits is required for the treatment of metabolic diseases or eating disorders. - 46.
-Food and nutritional formulae or supplements except for "medical foods" prescribed for the Medically Necessary treatment of an inherited metabolic disease or prescription formulae and supplements administered through a feeding tube. - 47.
-Orthodontics, including orthodontics performed as adjunct to orthognathic Surgery or in connection with accidental injury. - 48.
-Personal hygiene items. - 49.
-Personal service, comfort or convenience items. - 50.
-Photography services, photographic supplies or film development supplies or services (for example, external ocular photography or photography of moles to monitor changes). - 51.
-Physical fitness equipment, braces and devices intended primarily for use with sports or physical activities other than Activities of Daily Living (e.g., knee braces for skiing, running or hiking); weight loss or exercise programs; health club or fitness center memberships. - 52.
-Pneumatic cervical traction devices except when the patient has a diagnosis of Temporomandibular Joint Syndrome (TMJ); gravity assisted traction devices. - 53.
-Services, including modalities, that do not require the constant attendance of a Provider. - 54.
-Specialized examinations, services or supplies required by your employer or for sports/recreational activities (e.g. driver certifications, pilot flight physicals, etc.). - 55.
-Supervised services or modalities that do not require the skill and expertise of a licensed Provider. - 56.
+Prior approval beyond three Outpatient visits is required for the treatment of metabolic diseases or eating disorders. - 47.
+Food and nutritional formulae or supplements except for "medical foods" prescribed for the Medically Necessary treatment of an inherited metabolic disease or formulas and supplements administered through a feeding tube as determined to be Medically Necessary.
+Note: This exclusion does not apply to 100% amino acid formula, which may be determined as Medically Necessary for children under 5. - 48.
+Orthodontics, including orthodontics performed as adjunct to orthognathic Surgery or in connection with accidental injury. - 49.
+Personal hygiene items. - 50.
+Personal service, comfort or convenience items. - 51.
+Photography services, photographic supplies or film development supplies or services (for example, external ocular photography or photography of moles to monitor changes). - 52.
+Physical fitness equipment, braces and devices intended primarily for use with sports or physical activities other than Activities of Daily Living (e.g., knee braces for skiing, running or hiking); weight loss or exercise programs; health club or fitness center memberships. - 53.
+Pneumatic cervical traction devices except when the patient has a diagnosis of Temporomandibular Joint Syndrome (TMJ); gravity assisted traction devices. - 54.
+Prescription Drugs and Biologics newly approved by the Food and Drug Administration until they have been reviewed by the Pharmacy and Therapeutics Committee. - 55.
+Replacement of lost, stolen, or destroyed Prescription Drugs or Biologics received through your medical benefit. - 56.
+Services, including modalities, that do not require the constant attendance of a Provider. - 57.
+Specialized examinations, services or supplies required by your employer or for sports/recreational activities (e.g. driver certifications, pilot flight physicals, etc.).

+- 58. Supervised services or modalities that do not require the skill and expertise of a licensed Provider. - 59.
 Support therapies, including pastoral counseling, assertiveness training, dream therapy, equine therapy, hippotherapy, music or art therapy, recreational therapy, stress management, wilderness programs, therapy camps, retreat centers, adventure therapy and bright light therapy.
-This includes non-medical tobacco cessation programs, such as hypnotherapy and other alternative approaches for tobacco cessation.

-- 57. Sterilization reversal (vasectomy reversal, vasovasostomy, vasovasorrhaphy, tubal ligation reversal, tubotubal anastomosis). - 58.
-Telemedicine services via email, facsimile or non-HIPAA-compliant software, and telemonitoring. - 59.
-Travel (other than Ambulance transport), lodging and housing (when it is not integral to a Medically Necessary level of care, even if prescribed by a Provider). - 60.
-Treatment solely to establish or re-establish the capability to perform occupational, hobby, sport or leisure activities. - 61.
-Treatment of obesity, except surgical treatment when determined Medically Necessary. - 62.
-Unattended services or modalities (application of a service or modality) that do not require direct one-on-one patient contact by the Provider. - 63.
-Vision training, orthoptics, or plano (non-prescription lenses). - 64.
+This includes non-medical tobacco cessation programs, such as hypnotherapy and other alternative approaches for tobacco cessation. - 60.
+Sterilization reversal (vasectomy reversal, vasovasostomy, vasovasorrhaphy, tubal ligation reversal, tubotubal anastomosis). - 61.
+Telemedicine services via email, facsimile or non-HIPAA-compliant software, and telemonitoring. - 62.
+Travel (other than Ambulance transport), lodging and housing (when it is not integral to a Medically Necessary level of care, even if prescribed by a Provider). - 63.
+Treatment solely to establish or re-establish the capability to perform occupational, hobby, sport or leisure activities. - 64.
+Treatment of obesity, except surgical treatment when determined Medically Necessary. - 65.
+Unattended services or modalities (application of a service or modality) that do not require direct one-on-one patient contact by the Provider. - 66.
+Vision training, orthoptics, or plano (non-prescription lenses). - 67.
 Work-hardening programs and work-related illnesses or injuries (or those which you claim to be work-related, until otherwise finally adjudicated), provided such illnesses or injuries are covered by workers' compensation or should be so covered.
 (This provision does not require an individual, such as a sole proprietor or an owner/ partner to maintain worker's compensation if they are not legally required to be covered.)